Welcome to DNI

 Main: (469) 941-8300

 Office: Student Affairs

-Complainants are not required to report to area law enforcement to receive assistance from or pursue any options within DNI.
+The Reporting Party is not required to report to area law enforcement to receive assistance from or pursue any options within DNI.

 The Title IX Coordinator will provide a Complainant with information about available support services and resources, and also assist the Complainant in notifying law enforcement, including the local police, if the Complainant elects to do so.